orsenthil/senthil.learntosolveit.com-deploy/posts/2020/01/22/book-review-journey-to-the-center-of-the-earth.rst

 science was mixed into every element of this fictitious story.
-It has references to Fourier and Poisson, calculations for measuring distances based on sound lag, adventures of an Icelandic hiker, a cave explorer, a climber, and even biologists encountering a trilobite_!
+It has references to Fourier and Poisson, calculations for measuring distances based on sound lag, adventures of an Icelandic hiker, a cave explorer, a climber, and even biologists encountering a trilobite!
 Yes, a trilobite!
 You will also find all the pre-historic animals and references to famous explorers, biologists, and taxonomists—all present in a single story.